Skip to Content

 Thus, the species bred selectively for longer necks.

-The Giraffidae is unlike other families, and the majority of its members went extinct.
-They were all ruminant artiodactyls.
+Existence The majority of its members went extinct.
 The only surviving members are African giraffes and Okapis.
-(Source)
+Existed 150 million years ago, much before the evolution of Giraffidae species.
+Currently existing

 What Is The Tallest Dinosaur?